-Expats will find that there are many different options when it comes to education and schools in São Paulo.
+Expats will find that there are many options when it comes to education and schools in São Paulo.
 As a multicultural melting pot, the city has a variety of schools catering to a multitude of nationalities and education levels.

 Public schools in São Paulo